 Music: The children will learn songs and singing games.
 They will take part in the Christmas play.
 They will learn about low/high, loud/quiet, fast/slow, beat and tempo, structure, texture and timbre during class music lessons.
-They will also be able to play non-tuned percussion instruments - drums, claves, sticks, tambourines etc. During the year there are also opportunities for them to be part of an audience and watch musical shows and concerts.
+They will also be able to play non-tuned percussion instruments - drums, claves, sticks, tambourines etc. They learn to play the glockenspiel, accompanying music and singing.
+During the year there are also opportunities for them to be part of an audience and watch musical performances.